 Identifying financial resources to help fuel your expansion can ensure you get and stay on a growth trajectory.

 Traditionally, businesses can apply for government-provided loans such as SBA 7(a) loans and 504 loans, express loans, as well as microloans for underserved markets.
-In the past couple of months, the government has also issued debt relief and paycheck protection programs for businesses that are heavily affected by COVID-19.
 Knowing why you need the money and understanding how much you can afford are both essential when facing financial hardship.
 The last thing you want is to get into more trouble financially, right?
 The good news is that businesses that have an extensive inventory can apply for another type of loan called warehouse financing.